Expensify/App/contributingGuides/REACT_COMPILER.md

 npm run react-compiler-healthcheck &> output.txt
 ```

-## How to fix a particular problems?
+## How to fix a particular problem?

 Below are the most common failures and approaches to fix them: